12 Angels in World Religions

 “Angels are mentioned repeatedly in both the Koran and the Hadith.
 Islam teaches that angels are God's messengers.
 Unlike humans, they have not been given the gift of free will-- their job is to act as messengers, to test people, record deeds, guard, and even to question the dead.
 An example of a task they carry out is that of testing individuals by granting them abundant wealth and curing their illness.
 Believing in angels is one of the six Articles of Faith in Islam.

-• Jibrail: the archangel Gabriel (Jibra'il or Jibril) is an archangel who serves as a messenger from God.
+Some examples of angels in Islam:• Jibrail: the archangel Gabriel (Jibra'il or Jibril) is an archangel who serves as a messenger from God.

 • Michael (archangel): or Mikail, the angel of nature.